Crypto Assets

 Approval Process of New Indexes

-The Company’s Product Development Department develops each index listed at vinter.co.
+The Company's Product Development Department develops each index listed at vinter.co.
 The Product Maintenance Department manages the operations of the indexes.
 The Product Maintenance Department analyses each index, tests its robustness and reliability, and performs technical back-testing.
-The index is then presented to the independent Oversight Function, which will review the relevant methodology in accordance with the process defined in Article 5(3) of the BMR.
-Finally, each index is presented to the company's Board of Directors for final approval.
+The index is then presented to the Chief Compliance Officer (CCO), who will review the relevant methodology in accordance with the process defined in Article 5(3) of the BMR.

 Material Changes to the Index